ric355/ultibowifi/README.md

 BSSIDs to support that.

-Kernel images are compiled with a blocking initial connect but will work fine if you change the relveant parameter to non-blocking in the connect call and recompile.
+Kernel images are compiled with a blocking initial connect but will work fine if you change the releveant parameter to non-blocking in the connect call and recompile.

 Running
 -------